-Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God by Sandy Simpson is our newest Lighthouse Trails Print Booklet Tract.
-The Booklet Tract is 16 pages long and sells for $1.95 for single copies.
+Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God by Sandy Simpson is our newest Lighthouse Trails Booklet.
+The Booklet is 16 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
 To order copies of Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God, click here.

 Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God